 Voting papers should not be collected from electors by candidates or their assistants.
-Each elector is required to post or deliver his or her own voting paper to the Electoral Officer or official voting boxes located at Rangitikei District Council offices and library/information centres in Marton, Bulls and Taihape.
+Each elector is required to post or deliver their own voting paper to the Electoral Officer or official voting boxes located at Rangitīkei District Council offices and library/information centres/community hubs in Marton, Bulls and Taihape.
 A voting box will also be located at the Hunterville Village bookshop.